COVID-19: Health and Humanities-Online International Conference 16-17th April

 Professor Cheuk-Yin Lee

-· COVID-19 pandemic is a planetary health issue that has arisen in part due to our disregard for nature.
+COVID-19 pandemic is a planetary health issue related to our disregard for nature